Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![MachInd](../../img/MachInd.jpg)

-The combination airspeed and mach number indicator shows airspeed readings below 200 knots, and include Mach numbers at high speed.
+The combination airspeed and mach number indicator shows airspeed readings below 200 knots, and include Mach numbers on the outer ring at high speed.
 The indicator uses a single pointer over a fixed airspeed scale, marked from 80 to 850 knots, with a moving Mach scale presenting from Mach 0.4 to 2.5.
 A pair of movable reference markers is available with the knob on the face of the gauge, with speed reference available between 80 and 195 knots, and the Mach index pointer being able to be set between the 225 knot and 850 knot regions relative to the airspeed gauge.

-Note: Moving these reference markers outside of the respective aforementioned regions can damage them.

 ## Bearing Distance Heading Indicator (BDHI)